CurveDocs/curve-docs/docs/crvUSD/oracle.md

 ### `set_use_chainlink`
 !!! description "`Oracle.set_use_chainlink(do_it: bool):`"

+    !!!guard "Guarded Method"
+        This function is only callable by the `admin` of the Factory contract.

     Function to toggle the usage of chainlink limits.

     | Input      | Type   | Description |
     | ----------- | -------| ----|
     | `do_it` |  `bool` | Bool to toggle the usage of chainlink oracles |

-    !!!note
-        This function can only be called by the `admin` of the factory contract.

     ??? quote "Source code"